-If you are dissatisfied with the outcome you may be able to apply for a review of your university review of the Suitability matter to the Office of the Independent Adjudicator for Higher Education (OIA) providing that that the complaint that you take to the OIA is eligible under its Rules.
+[Name of provider] subscribes to the independent scheme for the review of student complaints.
+If you are dissatisfied with the outcome you may be able to apply for a review of your complaint / appeal etc to the Office of the Independent Adjudicator for Higher Education (OIA) provided that the complaint you take to the OIA is eligible under its Rules.